Gomezrbz/Data-Science/Introduction to Data Science/What_are_Data_Scientist_overall.md

 # What are Data Scientists overall

 ### What you should enjoy about Data Science
--Problem Solver
+- Problem Solver
--Understand their business
+- Understand their business
--Bring value to the business
+- Bring value to the business
--It is challenging
+- It is challenging
--Work with people with different backgrounds
+- Work with people with different backgrounds
--Open your mind
+- Open your mind

 ### What does a Data Scientists does
--Input data into information
+- Input data into information
--Clean data
+- Clean data
--Understand context
+- Understand context

 ### What do you need to be a Data Scientists
--Be a curious person
+- Be a curious person
--An analytical person
+- An analytical person
--Passionate person solving problem
+- Passionate person solving problem
--Quick learner
+- Quick learner
--A experimental and theorical person
+- A experimental and theorical person

 ### Skills needed for Data Scientists
--Know how to use the tools and have the idea how they work -Statistics and mathematical skills
+- Know how to use the tools and have the idea how they work
+- Statistics and mathematical skills
--Programming skills
+- Programming skills
--Soft skills
+- Soft skills

 ### Advice from some Microsoft's Data Scientists